Nominal Recursors as Epi-Recursors: Extended Technical Report: Proof Sketches for the Recursor Results

-\ \\ \textbf{Proof of Thm.~\ref{thm-expr}.} The proof of all inequalities $r_i \geq r_j$ in this theorem make use of Prop.~\ref{prop-extCriterion}, which essentially means that we show how to transform $(\Sigma_i,\Props_i)$-models into $(\Sigma_j,\Props_j)$-models in such a manner that $\TTrm(\Sigma_i)$ becomes $\TTrm(\Sigma_j)$.
-In what follows, we informally discuss these transformations and highlight the intuitions behind these expressiveness results.
-At the end, we also explain why we believe the stated inequalities are strict (in that the opposite inequalities do not hold), although we do not have formal proofs for the strictness claims.
+Next, we informally discuss these transformations and highlight the intuitions behind them.
+At the end, we also explain why we believe the stated inequalities are strict (in that the opposite inequalities do not hold), although, with the two exceptions expressed in Props.~\ref{prop-negRec}, we do not yet have proofs for the strictness conjectures.

-\textbf{Proof of $r_1 \equiv r_3$:} Recall that $r_1$ is the original nominal logic recursor and $r_3$ is its variation that uses swapping rather than permutation, the difference being the use of the identity, involutiveness and compositionality properties for swapping (\SwId{}, \SwIv{} and \SwCp{}) rather than the identity and compositionality for permutation (\PmId{} and \PmCp{}). $r_1 \equiv r_3$ holds because operations with these properties correspond bijectively to each other, allowing us to move back and forth between $\Props_1$-models and $\Props_4$-models \cite[Section 6.1]{pitts_2013}.
+\textbf{Proof of $r_1 \equiv r_3$:} Recall that $r_1$ is the original nominal-logic recursor and $r_3$ is its variation that uses swapping rather than permutation, the difference being the use of the identity, involutiveness and compositionality properties for swapping (\SwId{}, \SwIv{} and \SwCp{}) rather than the identity and compositionality for permutation (\PmId{} and \PmCp{}). $r_1 \equiv r_3$ holds because operations with these properties correspond bijectively and functorially to each other, allowing us to move back and forth between $\Props_1$-models and $\Props_3$-models \cite[Section 6.1]{pitts_2013}.
 In one direction, starting with an operation $\_[\_]^\MM : M \ra \Perm \ra M$ satisfying \PmId{} and \PmCp{}, we define $\_[\_\sw\_]^\MM : M \ra \Var \ra \Var \ra M$ as its restriction to transposition permutations---and it satisfies SwId, SwIv and \SwCp{}.
 Conversely, starting with an operation $\_[\_\sw\_]^\MM$ satisfying \SwId{}, \SwIv{} and \SwCp{}, we define $\_[\_]^\MM$ by $m[\sigma] = m[x_1\sw y_1]\ldots[x_n\sw y_n]$ where $(x_1,y_1) \cdot \ldots \cdot (x_n,y_n)$ is any decomposition of $\sigma$ into transpositions; thanks to \SwId{}, \SwIv{} and \SwCp{}, we can prove that this definition is independent of the particular decomposition and that $\_[\_]^\MM$ satisfies \PmId{} and \PmCp{}.